-Supervisors should be aware of the various ethical or legal codes governing the practice and delivery of supervision in the context where they are working.
-These are likely to have been set by professional bodies and will comply with relevant legal standards.
-The Sphere guidelines42 present the general standards for practice in humanitarian work.
+In addition, the Sphere guidelines46 present the general standards for practice in humanitarian work.
 Although they do not provide specific guidance on supervision practice, they do contain general guidance on areas, including confidentiality issues, which also apply to the practice of supervision.
-The IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings1 are also central to the implementation of minimum MHPSS responses in emergencies.

 Supervisors must also be aware of child safeguarding principles and other protection protocols to ensure that they know how to appropriately respond in situations of suspected abuse or neglect.
 Supervisors should be aware of these principles, whether or not they were part of their official induction within the organisation, and take care to seek clarification on any protocols or guidelines that are unclear to them.
 Other guidance and tools are regularly being developed and disseminated to promote MHPSS and create minimum standards for practice.
 Supervisors should be familiar and up to date with these publications.
 Key areas for consideration in relation to ethics also include dual relationships, limits to confidentiality, including duty to warn, and above all, the principle of 'do no harm'.